Suvendu97/Hospital_API/readme.md

 ## <span style="color:navy">Step By Step guide</span>

  - create index file for the project
- - set up the directory folder structure (eg: Controllers folde)
+ - set up the directory folder structure (Config, controllers, models, routes)
+   -   Config folder for database connection and authentication setup
    - Controllers folder for all controllers functions
    - routes folder for all routes
    - models folder for all models including my DB